 It’s easier to save when you have something enjoyable to look forward to, but returning to a mound of debt is plain depressing.

+My wife and I would never go on a vacation we didn’t pay for in advance.
+It just feels irresponsible to us.
 Most people have debt in some form or another.
 We currently have mortgage debt, and we’ve had a car loan and student loan debt in the past.